neurobagel/documentation/docs/infrastructure.md

 === "Stardog"

-    1. Send HTTP request against the HTTP API of the Stardog graph instance (e.g. with `curl`).
+    1. Send HTTP request from the neurobagel API to the HTTP REST endpoints of the Stardog graph backend (e.g. with `curl`).
 See [https://stardog-union.github.io/http-docs/](https://stardog-union.github.io/http-docs/) for a full reference of API endpoints
     2. Use the free Stardog-Studio web app.
 See the [Stardog documentation](https://docs.stardog.com/stardog-applications/dockerized_access#stardog-studio) for instruction to deploy Stardog-Studio as a Docker container.